RedisLabs/redislabs-docs/content/rc/administration/setup/edit-subscription.md

 ---
-Title: View and Edit a Subscription
+Title: Viewing and Editing a Subscription
 description:
 weight: 40
 alwaysopen: false